PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/add-edit-feature.md

 ![Feature2](prestashop-specs/content/1.7/back-office/Feature2.png)

-The button at the top right "Add a new feature" when pressed on redirects to a page where you can create a new feature for your products.
+The button at the top right "Add a new feature" when pressed on redirects to a page where it's possible can create a new feature for the products.

-When you're redirected the following field inputs should appear:
+When redirection happens the following field inputs should appear:

  - Name (name of the feature)
  - URL (when faceted module is enabled allows to search for the value more precisely, also can be in different languages)